|Budget: $53m (estimated)||Financed by: Nu Image/Millennium|

 |Overseas Gross: $30,165,431|

-Drive Angry was financed for an estimated $53 million – $56 million by Nu Image/Millennium and the financier has had a rough time in the Nicolas Cage business.
-Every one of his movies they have been involved with was a box office flop, Wicker Man, Bad Lieutenant: Port of Call New Orleans, Trespass and in 2012 Stolen.
-Summit handled international sales and distributed in the US, where after a solid marketing spend saw the film open to a terrible $5,187,625 placing #9 over a slow weekend led by Hall Pass.
+Financed for an estimated $53m-56m by Nu Image/Millennium, the financier had a rough 2011 with sizable losses from Drive Angry, the expensive bomb Conan the Barbarian and fellow Nic Cage dud Trespass.
+Summit handled international sales and distributed in the US, where after a solid marketing spend saw the film open to a terrible $5,187,625.
 Audiences gave the film a weak C+ cinemascore and Drive Angry declined 57.1% to $2,225,659 in its second weekend and sank 86.3% in its third weekend to $304,262 and quickly closed with just $10,721,033.
-Summit would see back about $5.8 million after theaters take their percentage of the gross, which would not even cover 1/4 of the ad spend.
+Summit would see back just $5.8m after theaters take their percentage of the gross, which would not even cover 1/4 of the ad spend.
 Drive Angry did poor business in almost every overseas territory and grossed just $30,165,431, which would post losses for the dozens of distributors who picked up the expensive 3D title.
 Cage’s star power certainly took a hit, which had been waning from over exposure in paycheck projects.
-Recorded domestic home video sales were $8.2 million (less after resellers take their cut and manufacturing costs).